UoB-HPC/hpc-course-getting-started/2_Modules.md

 # Software Modules

 On supercomputers, it is common practice to manage software using [environment modules](http://modules.sourceforge.net/).
-Modules allow the admins to install a wide variety of software, potentially including several version of the same package, while trying to avoid conflicts.
+Modules allow the admins to install a wide variety of software, potentially including several versions of the same package, while trying to avoid conflicts.

 The basic working principle for modules is simple: instead of installing everything in the default system location, e.g. `/usr/local`, each software package is installed into its own directory.
 Because these individual directories are not by default on the system's paths, it will not appear as if the packages are actually installed.